mikeploythai/refined-physics/README.md

   In the air, the longer the player holds the spin charge button, the faster the resulting spin boost will be once Sonic hits the ground.

   Flinging off a platform while spin boosting is now much smoother (I think).

+  Spin charging mid-air doesn't bring Sonic to an awkward halt!
+This make it the definitive way to perform a drop dash with this mod.
 </details>

 <details>